SBNoor/fNN/README.md

 This ﬂag will predict the secondary structure using the network similar to the one explained by Rost and Sander.
 It is a cascaded neural network whereby the ﬁrst neural network is a sequence - to - structure network and the second one is a structure - to - structure neural network.
 The command is as follows:

 ```
-python tool.py -m mNN <file _ name>.fasta
+python tool.py -m mNN <file_name>.fasta
 ```

 **-s sNN**

-This ﬂag runs a convolutional neural network based on the approach of Liu and Chen.
+This ﬂag runs a convolutional neural network based on the approach of Liu and Cheng.
 This neural network will run by default if the user enters a PSSM as an input.
 The command to be entered is:

 ```
-python tool.py -s sNN <file _ name>.pssm
+python tool.py -s sNN <file_name>.pssm
 ```

 You can also have the prediction written to a text ﬁle using the -o ﬂag:

 ```
-python tool.py -o <file _ name>.fasta
+python tool.py -o <file_name>.fasta
 ```